lydiaYchen/CStat26/README.md

 In this course, there are three modules:
 - Part I:  Statistical Inference
 - Part II: Anova analysis and design of experiments
-- Part III: Deep Learning
+- Part III: Practical Deep Learning
 The Part I and II will have stronger focus on the theory and the Part III focus on the applications.

 This course is continuously evaluated and have following two grading items :dart: